johannschopplich/toon/README.md

 ### Key Folding (Optional)

-New in v1.5: Optionally collapse single-key wrapper chains into dotted paths to reduce tokens.
+New in spec v1.5: Optionally collapse single-key wrapper chains into dotted paths to reduce tokens.
 Enable with `keyFolding: 'safe'`.

 Standard nesting: